 The Democratic Republic of the Congo has been in the grip of one of the world’s worst humanitarian crises for the past 20 years.
 Despite its vast mineral wealth, 75 per cent of its 70 million people live below the poverty line, and according to the United Nations, around 10 per cent of the population is in urgent need of humanitarian assistance.
 The country ranks 176th out of 188 countries listed in the Human Development Index (2015).
 Average life expectancy is just under 60 years.

 Democratic elections – the first for 40 years – were held in the Democratic Republic of the Congo in 2006.
 Joseph Kabila was elected as President.
-The next elections are due to take place in 2017 or 2018.

 The Democratic Republic of the Congo is the third largest country on the African continent.
 Most of the rainforests of the Congo Basin – the world’s second largest after the Amazon – are located here.
 It is in the global interest to preserve this vast natural carbon sink and its unique biological diversity.

 The guiding principles for German development cooperation form the basis for GIZ’s work on behalf of BMZ in the Democratic Republic of the Congo, focusing on sustainable poverty reduction and peacebuilding.
 A number of projects are implemented in cooperation with KfW Development Bank.
 The Growth and Poverty Reduction Strategy Papers produced by the country with the assistance of the World Bank and Germany map out the direction for the international support programme.